-You must submit at least 2 reflection papers prior to July 19th.
+You must submit at least 2 reflection papers prior to May 22nd.
 This will give you the opportunity to incorporate my feedback into your remaining assignments.

-You can submit the remaining assignments as you go, or you can turn them all in at the end of the course (August 1st).
-Any submission received after August 1st will receive zero credit.
+You can submit the remaining assignments as you go, or you can turn them all in at the end of the course (June 3rd).
+Any submission received after that date will receive zero credit.

 However, I highly recommend that you turn in assignments as you go, so that you can receive feedback and integrate it into your future assignments